Longer time off for U.S. parents welcome, but bosses must lead the way

-NEW YORK (Reuters) - Better paid leave for new parents is long overdue in the United States, and executives must lead by example to persuade hard-working, vacation-averse Americans to take advantage of such a benefit, family and employment experts said on Monday.
+NEW YORK, Aug 10 (Reuters) - Better paid leave for new parents is long overdue in the United States, and executives must lead by example to persuade hard-working, vacation-averse Americans to take advantage of such a benefit, family and employment experts said on Monday.

-It followed announcements last week by video streaming company Netflix Inc (NFLX.O) and Microsoft Corp (MSFT.O) that they were also upping paid time off for new mothers and fathers.
+It followed announcements last week by video streaming company Netflix Inc and Microsoft Corp that they were also upping paid time off for new mothers and fathers.

 Jennifer Owens, the editorial director of Working Mother magazine, said companies must create a culture so new parents feel comfortable taking leave.